August 18, 2023

 Returns (%) in years when CPI was 3%–5% year over year

-Source: Morningstar Direct, as of 12/31/22.
+Source: Morningstar Direct, as of 12/31/23.
 It is not possible to invest directly in an index.
 Past performance does not guarantee future results.
-See endnotes for index definitions.

 Total return from Treasury yield inversion to end of subsequent recession